Akhathuto/uTrends/docs/index.md

 ## 3. Nolo AI: Your Autonomous Assistant

-Nolo AI is the central intelligence of the uTrend platform, accessible from the main sidebar.
+Nolo AI is the central intelligence of the uTrends platform, accessible from the main sidebar.
 It operates in two modes:

 -   **Chat Mode:** A conversational AI assistant for brainstorming, asking questions, and getting quick advice.
--   **Agent Mode:** This is where the true power of uTrend is unlocked.
+-   **Agent Mode:** This is where the true power of uTrends is unlocked.
 You can give the agent a high-level, multi-step command (e.g., "Write a script about the Roman Empire, then generate three thumbnail ideas for it").
 The agent uses **Gemini's Function Calling** capability to autonomously control and execute the application's other tools (`Script Writer`, `Thumbnail Ideas`, etc.) to fulfill your request.
 The **Task Log** provides a transparent, real-time view of the agent's thought process and actions.

 ## 4. Library